 The pepperdroli is a demure and insecure strain.
-It shrinks away from sudden lights and sounds, its cheeks darkening and its head tucking its head beneath its body.
+It shrinks away from sudden lights and sounds, its cheeks darkening and tucking its head beneath its body.
 It is also averse not only to nudity (which brings about a blush and a sweat upon the palms and "palms"), but any imagery which could be (even subtly, at times) perceived as sexual, including some predominantly innocuous objects such as popsicles or peaches.
 This shyness also extends towards a handful of entirely unrelated objects (bandaids, tire irons, and crushed tin cans, among others).

 The pepperdroli keeps a territory of thirty or more square miles, within which it roams with clumsy stumbles.
 It at times manipulates its hands with difficulty, and as it walks, sometimes rolls its wrist, twists its thumb backward, or slams its palm against the ground.
 Each accidental slip and misstep draws forth a disconcerted wince.

 Despite the strain's bashful nature, it regards its surroundings with curiosity.
 It sometimes likes to flop its hand against boxes, push its face against window-fronts, or on the rare and daring occasion, climb over or atop simple obstacles such as dumpsters or traffic barriers.
 It doesn't take long, all the same, for the pepperdroli to grow bored of these (often unsuccessful) endeavors and return to its stroll.